 Elizabeth L. (Becky) Roman

-Becky is a professional architectural historian with 25 years experience in cultural resources management and historic preservation.
-For the past fifteen years she has lived in York, Pennsylvania, working as a consultant specializing in getting projects through Federal permitting and SHPO review.
-While on the staff at Historic York, Inc. she provided historic preservation services to the City of York and their HARB.
-Her expertise includes historic resources surveys, National Register nominations, property research, Section 106 compliance, archaeology, and rehabilitation review.
-Additionally, Ms. Roman is a founding board member of the Friends of Camp Security and a volunteer researcher in the library and archives of the York County Heritage Trust.
+Becky is a professional architectural historian with 25 years’ experience in historic preservation.
+For the past sixteen years she has lived in York, Pennsylvania, working as a consultant specializing in getting projects through Federal permitting and State Historic Preservation Office review.
+While on the staff at Historic York, Inc. she provided historic preservation services to the City of York and their Historic and Architectural review Board (HARB).
+Her experience includes historic resources surveys, National Register nominations, property research, Section 106 compliance, archaeology, and rehabilitation review.
+She served on peer review panels for the Agriculture and Suburbs Statewide Historic Contexts.
+Ms. Roman is a founding board member of the Friends of Camp Security, member of the York County Heritage Preservation Advisory Committee, and a volunteer researcher in the library and archives of the York County History Center.

 Bryan is a Water Resources Extension Specialist in the College of Agricultural Sciences, Department of Ecosystem Science and Management at Penn State University.
 He received a bachelor’s degree in Environmental Health from Indiana University of Pennsylvania and a master’s degree in Environmental Pollution Control from Penn State University.
 For the past 29 years he has conducted research, teaching and extension programs on emerging water resources issues throughout Pennsylvania.